 - enable students to develop their self-knowledge, self-esteem and self-confidence

 - encourage respect for other people, and

 - encourage respect for democracy and support for participation in the democratic processes

-- enable students to learn right from wrong and to respect rules and understand the law
+- enable students to learn right from wrong, respect rules, and understand the law

 - develop tolerance and harmony between different cultural traditions by enabling students to acquire an appreciation for and respect for their own and other cultures

-Here are some examples of when British values are discussed and / or shared:
+Here are some examples of when British values are discussed and shared: